Boston Wrongful Death Attorney

 When someone dies as the result of another person’s negligence, a wrongful death lawsuit may be filed by the decedent’s personal representatives to seek compensable damages.
 These cases can arise out of any situation that, had the victim survived, would have given rise to a traditional personal injury case.

-Accidents of this type may produce profound financial and emotional strain on families of the victim, but a compassionate personal injury attorney may be able to help alleviate some of it.
-If you suffered the loss of a loved one due to someone else’s actions, a Boston wrongful death lawyer could work with you to pursue significant financial compensation, justice, and accountability in civil court.
-Call the Law Office of John J. Sheehan today at (617) 925-6407 for a free consultation.
+Accidents of this type may produce profound financial and emotional strain on the families of the victim, but a compassionate personal injury attorney may be able to help alleviate some of the stress.
+If you suffered the loss of a loved one due to someone else’s actions, our Boston wrongful death lawyer could work with you to pursue significant financial compensation, justice, and accountability in civil court.
+Call the Law Office of John J. Sheehan today at (617) 977-6647 for a free consultation.

-In order for families and their Boston wrongful death attorneys to establish a claim for wrongful death, Massachusetts state law requires the filing party to prove that one of the following three scenarios occurred:
+Wrongful death lawsuits cannot be filed every time a person dies as a result of someone else’s actions.
+In order for families and their attorneys to establish a claim for wrongful death, Massachusetts state law requires the filing party to prove that one of the following three scenarios occurred:

 - Negligence or failure to exercise reasonable care